Azure/opendigitaltwins-tools/README.md

 ---

 # Introduction
 This project demonstrates use of the Azure Digital Twins DTDL parser, available [here](https://nuget.org/packages/Microsoft.Azure.DigitalTwins.Parser/) on NuGet.
+It  is language-agnostic, and can be used as a command line utility to validate a directory tree of DTDL files.
+It also provides an interactive mode.

+The source code shows examples for how to use the parser library, and can validate model documents to make sure the DTDL is valid.

 # Getting started
 The program is a command line application that can be used in normal or interactive mode.